harpone/retrieval_app/docs/notes.md

 - drop background classes!
 - maybe use https

+## Improved model:
+- Better self-sup pretrained backbone
+- Test feature diffusion!
+- Top coding and segmentation nets OR feature diffusion etc

 ## Optimize index
 - loading an NGTPY index 5M images/ 25M items takes quite a while, about 3 mins...
 - maybe implement hashing to reduce RAM
+- Actually, if codes are uniform in [0, 1] then simple scale and cast to uint8 should already be good and 4x smaller than float32 (only!!)
+  - not sure if e.g. NGTPY support uint8... but supports float16 I think